Cheap glasses expert online

 • UVC rays.
 These are the highest-energy UV rays and potentially could be the most harmful to your eyes and skin.
 Fortunately, the atmosphere’s ozone layer blocks virtually all UVC rays.
 But this also means depletion of the ozone layer potentially could allow high-energy UVC rays to reach the earth’s surface and cause serious UV-related health problems.

 • UVB rays.
 These have slightly longer wavelengths (280–315 nm) and lower energy than UVC rays.
-These rays are filtered partially by the ozone layer, but some still reach the earth’s surface.
-In low doses, UVB radiation stimulates the production of melanin (a skin pigment), causing the skin to darken, creating a suntan.
+These rays are filtered partially by the ozone layer, but some still reach the earth's surface.
+In low doses, UVB radiation stimulates the production of melanin (a skin pigment), causing the skin to darken, and creating a suntan.
 But in higher doses, UVB rays cause sunburn that increases the risk of skin cancer.
-UVB rays also cause skin discolorations, wrinkles and other signs of premature aging of the skin.
+UVB rays also cause skin discolorations, wrinkles, and other signs of premature aging of the skin.

 • UVA rays.
 These are closer to visible light rays and have lower energy than UVB and UVC rays.
 But UVA rays can pass through the cornea and reach the lens and retina inside the eye.
-Overexposure to UVA radiation has been linked to the development of certain types of cataracts, and research suggests UVA rays may play a role in development of macular degeneration.
+Overexposure to UVA radiation has been linked to the development of certain types of cataracts, and research suggests UVA rays may play a role in the development of macular degeneration.

 To protect your eyes outdoors, wear broad-brimmed hats and wraparound sunglasses with 100 percent UV protection.